-The Faculty of Business is located in the Schwartz School of Business.
-The Gerald Schwartz School provides students with skills and knowledge to meet the challenges of managing effectively in the 21st century.
-The major benefactor of the school is Mr. Gerald Schwartz, founder and CEO of Onex Corporation, and distinguished Canadian business leader.
-The Schwartz School offers Bachelor of Business Administration (BBA) majors, advanced majors and honours degrees.
+The Faculty of Business is located in the Gerald Schwartz School of Business.
+The Gerald Schwartz School of Business provides students with skills and knowledge to meet the challenges of managing effectively in the 21st century.
+The major benefactor of the school is Mr. Gerald Schwartz, CEO of Onex Corporation, and distinguished Canadian business leader.
+The Gerald Schwartz School of Business offers Bachelor of Business Administration (BBA) majors, advanced majors and honours degrees and Post-baccalaurate Diplomas in Business Students, Digital Marketing and Enterprise IT Management.